-3. Peter Thomson – $11.9 billion
+3. Peter Thomson – $12.9 billion

-2. David Thomson – $11.9 billion
+2. David Thomson – $12.9 billion

 David Thomson is well known in art circles and for his donations to the National Gallery of Ontario.
 One of his recent contributions was to the creation of the Canadian Photography Institute for which he donated his private Origins of Photography collection.

-1. Sherry Brydson – $19.3 billion
+1. Sherry Brydson – $20.6 billion

-Her cousin, Dave Thomson, may be the face of the Thomson family in public but Sherry Brydson is certainly a powerful voice in the Thomson family boardroom.
+Her cousin, Dave Thomson, may be the face of the Thomson family in public but Sherry Brydson certainly offers a powerful voice in the Thomson family boardroom.
 Brydson’s ventures also go beyond Woodbridge via investment firm Westerkirk Capital.
 Westerkirk manages investments in hospitality, aviation and real estate.
 Besides these million dollar investments, Brydson owns a few small businesses in Toronto including Thai restaurant Bangkok Garden and Elmwood Spa.